 Up to 59% of spinal cord injury patients also experience a traumatic brain injury.

-The severity of damage to the brain will determine whether memory will return after spinal cord injury.
+If both a spinal cord injury and traumatic brain injury have occurred, the severity of damage to the brain will determine whether memory will return.

-Luckily, there are ways to effectively cope with memory loss after spinal cord injury.
+Luckily, there are ways to effectively cope with memory loss after spinal cord injury/traumatic brain injury.

 The brain has neuroplasticity and can relearn functions through repetition.